 ICT including the internet, email and mobile technologies has become an important part of learning in our school.
-We expect all children to be safe and responsible when using any ICT, including mobiles.
+We expect all children to be safe and responsible when using any ICT, including mobile phones and smart watches

 Please read and discuss these e-Safety rules with your child and return the slip at the bottom of this page.